Oregon Bottle Bill

 The Oregon Bottle Bill is a container-deposit legislation enacted in the U.S. state of Oregon in 1971 that went into effect in October 1972.
 It was the first such legislation in the United States.
 It was amended in 2007 and 2011.
 It requires applicable beverages in applicable sizes in glass, plastic or metal cans or bottles sold in Oregon to be returnable with a minimum refund value.
 The refund value was initially 5 cents until April 1, 2017, when it increased to 10 cents.
 The Oregon Legislature has given the Oregon Liquor Control Commission the authority to administer and enforce the Bottle Bill.
-For COVID-19 related reasons, from March 15, 2020 until July 5, 2021 enforcement was suspended a few times and retailers were allowed to limit acceptance hours.
 Oregon Beverage Recycling Cooperative (OBRC), a private cooperative owned by retailers and beverage distributors, administers the collection and transportation of returned containers and keeps all the unclaimed deposits.
 Materials from returned containers are sold by the OBRC and proceeds are handed out to beverage distributors.
 In 2022, the bottle bill was expanded to include canned wine, which will become eligible for redemption on July 1, 2025.